 Jenny, you have helped me gain a much clearer picture of who I am, and what I want and need from life.With love C.L.
 Brighton.

 CBT, or Cognitive Behavioural Therapy teaches us how to understand the relationship between incoming thoughts, feelings, and behaviours.
-By distinguishing between our thoughts and feelings and acknowledging them, we can allow them to change.
+When we can separate our thoughts and our feelings from our behaviours, and acknowledging them, we can allow them to change.

-How we THINK “cognitive” about events has a powerful influence on how we FEEL about them, and then what we DO “behaviour” about them.
+How we think about events has a powerful influence on how we feel about them, and then what we do about them.
 CBT focuses to improve the “here and now” and moving forward, rather than emphasising the causes of distress or symptoms of the past.

 For example: if you think a dog may bite you, you feel scared, this then has an effect on what we do (behaviour), so you may cross the road to avoid the dog.

 Your issue probably has absolutely nothing to do with dogs, this was just an example of course.
 It could be that you’ve had a bad relationship in your past and can no longer trust people and this is stopping you from forming new bonds.
 Perhaps you’ve lost someone significant in your life and feel insecure, and worried the same thing may happen again.

 CBT has become a clinically and research proven breakthrough in mental health care.

 Hundreds of studies by research psychologists and pyschiatrists make it clear why CBT has become a preferred treatment for conditions such as: